-Google Ad Grants offers a fantastic $10,000 in free Google ads.
-However this is only available for Google Search and not Google Display or YouTube Video ads.
+Google Ad Grants offer a fantastic $10,000 in free Google ads.
+However, this is only available for Google Search and not Google Display or YouTube Video ads.

 Previously, Google Ad Grants had also set a cap on the cost-per-click (CPC) value of the keywords targeted in the ads, with a max of $2.
-This decision impacted the ads by not having them show up for higher value keywords.
-As of 1st January 2018, this CPC cap has been removed and a number of new rules have been introduced.
+This decision impacted the ads by not having them show up for higher-value keywords.
+As of 1st January 2018, this CPC cap has been removed and several new rules have been introduced.
 Among other things, the rules require that: